SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/memcached-opentelemetry.md

 If you want to use an existing OpenTelemetry Collector, you can skip this step by selecting the **Use an existing Collector** option.
 :::

-If you want to create a new Collector please select **Add a new Collector** option.
+To create a new Collector:

+1. Select the **Add a new Collector** option.
+2. Select the platform for which you want to install the Sumo OpenTelemetry Collector.

+This will generate a command which can be executed in the machine which needs to get monitored.
+Once executed it will install the Sumo Logic OpenTelemetry Collector agent.

 This will generate a command which can be executed in the machine which needs to get monitored.
 Once executed it will install the Sumo Logic OpenTelemetry Collector agent.